$80,000 Settlement for soft tissue injuries in low impact car accident

 Steve Caya was able to obtain an $80,000 settlement for his client on the eve of trial for soft tissue injuries to his client’s neck.

-The insurance company for the at-fault driver aggressively defended the claim alleging the rear end impact was so minor as to be incapable of resulting in long term injury.
+The insurance company for the at-fault driver aggressively defended the claim alleging the rear end impact by a truck was so minor as to be incapable of resulting in long term injury.
 Despite this position, Steve Caya was able to convince the insurance company his client’s injuries were indeed caused by the collision and a successful settlement was achieved.

 Experiencing neck or back pain following an accident?